Note on Classroom Use

 - Archiving usages of a particular keyword.
 Many assignments begin by asking students to archive usages of their keyword.
 Archiving can involve simply copying or typing out every sentence students read that uses their keyword, though the archive need not be textual.
 It can also involve images and sound, conversations overheard on the street, or exchanges on a bus.
 Depending on the course, the process of archiving can build core skills in close reading, participant-observation, and other forms of data gathering.
 These processes usefully focus on the nuances of language and inflection in students’ readings and interactions but can also reveal the tensions and contradictions in that language, underscoring the crucial point that keywords are sites of contestation.
 It can be useful to ask students to keep a usage log in which they record the spatial and temporal location of a specific use of the term.

 - Composing a keyword essay.
 This portion of the assignment typically asks students to tell a story about the various usages they have logged of their keyword.
-From reading essays in Keywords for American Cultural Studies, students should already know that it is rarely possible to produce a linear narrative about a complex term; the effort to do so themselves underscores this point.
+From reading essays in Keywords for American Cultural Studies, Second Edition, students should already know that it is rarely possible to produce a linear narrative about a complex term; the effort to do so themselves underscores this point.
 Especially in an interdisciplinary context in which students are asked to make sense of an array of materials that use different vocabularies and methodologies, the effort to bring together the varying usages of a single keyword can make the content of the course clearer and more coherent.
 Ethnographic assignments can serve a similar function by asking students to attend to the contexts of specific usages.

 Depending on the context and objectives of any given course, these types of assignments can be completed either individually or collaboratively and may involve written, visual, or multimodal composition strategies.